rossrobino/domco/apps/docs/src/server/content/deploy.md

 });

 const server = createServer((req, res) =>
-	// First, look for a static asset. assets(req, res, () =>
+	// first, look for a static asset assets(req, res, () =>
-		// Fallthrough to the handler if static asset is not found. nodeListener(handler)(req, res),
+		// fallthrough to the handler if static asset is not found nodeListener(handler)(req, res),
 	),
 );